Quillwyrm/Spall-Lang/README.md

 ERASE MASK
 ```

-This uses TMP as a mask for the next op.
+This uses TEMP as a mask for the next op.

 ---